 With the increasing number of individuals, women in particular, infected with HPV (Human Papillomavirus) in America, it is important to know what you can do to take action.
-One of the most common sexually transmitted diseases, there are about 6.2 million people living in America who acquire HPV each year.
+As one of the most common sexually transmitted diseases, there are about 6.2 million people living in America who acquire HPV each year.
 Currently, there are approximately 20 million people infected with this STD.
 HPV is a broad range of viruses that infect the skin, with over 100 different variations of the disease.
 The greatest concern with HPV is that left untreated, it may lead to cervical cancer and other types of cancers in both men and women.

 Symptoms of HPV are often undetectable, which makes this disease more difficult to track.
 However, the good news about this particular condition is that over time, a healthy immune system can clear the virus on its own or at least suppress it.
 In certain cases, for which the medical system has been working diligently to stress prevention, it can lead to genital warts and abnormal cells causing cancer.
 Many women have received an abnormal Pap test requiring them to return for further testing, colposcopies, and may use Gardasil injections periodically to prevent the illness from worsening.